kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 |               7 | background ({{background}})       |
 {: #urgencies title="Urgencies"}

 The value is encoded as an sh-integer.
-The default value is zero.
+The default value is 1.

 A server SHOULD transmit HTTP responses in the order of their urgency values.
 The lower the value, the higher the precedence.